top of page

 Quick facts

-• They are found only on the west coast of New Zealand's North Island and are the smallest and rarest dolphins in the world, with a unique rounded dorsal fin.
+• They are found only on the west coast of New Zealand's North Island and are the smallest, and some of the rarest dolphins in the world, with a unique rounded dorsal fin.

 • They have a shorter lifespan than other dolphins, only living till their mid-20s.